-Amid the hateful messages Hofer, now a photographer in Calgary, received, were messages of support from closeted Hutterites.
-Hofer told VICE he's started a secret Facebook group, which has about 19 members—all of them gay Hutterites.
+Amidst the vitriol Kelly received, were messages of support from closeted Hutterites.
+It inspired him to start a secret Facebook group, which has about 19 members—all of them gay Hutterites.

-"There are people posting about being proud of being out, people asking one another if they could meet up," he said.
+"There are people posting about being proud of being out, people asking each other if they could meet up," he said.
 "Talking about their struggles."

-When it comes to gay rights, Hofer said Hutterites are 40 to 50 years behind the rest of Canada.
+When it comes to gay rights, Kelly said Hutterites are 40 to 50 years behind the rest of Canada.

 That doesn't mean progress isn't possible.
-Pope Francis recently said the Catholic Church owes the LGBTQ community an apology for discriminating against it, a position that seemed impossible only a few years ago, and just this week Anglican Christians passed a vote allowing same-sex marriage.
+Pope Francis recently said the Catholic church owes the LGBT community an apology for discriminating against it, a position that seemed impossible only a few years ago, and just this week Anglicans passed a vote allowing same-sex marriage.

-In his personal life, Hofer said his mom has completely accepted him being gay.
+In his personal life, Kelly said his mom has completely accepted him being gay.
 But he's still uneasy talking to her about the guys he's dating.

 "It's been kind of really difficult to be dating because there's always this underlying fear of pushing my whole family away through that."

-Both Tyrone Hofer and Wipf had heard of Kelly because he came out.
+Both Tyrone and Garett had heard of Kelly because he came out.
 They said their aim in going public with their stories is to help other gay Hutterites who are in the closet.

-"There are still so many other gay Hutterites who are living their lives in hiding, fearful of who they are, fearful of being 'outed' or disowned by their families, mistreated, and even excommunicated," said Tyrone Hofer.
+"There are still so many other gay Hutterites who are living their lives in hiding, fearful of who they are, fearful of being 'outed' or disowned by their families, mistreated, and even excommunicated," said Tyrone.
 "It needs to be brought to the surface."